pacs-course/pacs-examples/Examples/src/bcHandler/README.md

 To run the example you should have `muparserX` installed locally.
 To do so, go into `Example/Extras/muparserx` and launch the script `install_PACS.sh`.
 It should be enough.

-The idea is that when solving a differential probelms you have to handle boundary conditions (which normally are more an implementation headache than the differential equation).
+The idea is that when solving a differential problems you have to handle boundary conditions (which normally are more an implementation headache than the differential equation).
 The idea here is to have a class that encapsulate the concept of a boundary condition.
 We identify a boundary condition by the following attributes

 - An optional descriptor, useful to remember what the bc is about.
 For instance "top left side" of "inflow section".
 - A type that allows to identify the type of boundary condition.
 Typically Dirichlet, Neumann etc. Since the application will proebably have to treat different types differently.